SeptimiuPop/Sorting-Algorithms/README.md

 - C++ 11 or above
 - SFML library installed

-From the terminal use the following commands to give users permission to run the scripts
+From the terminal use the following commands to give users permission to run the scripts.
+Replace File-name with the name of the shell script you want to give permission to :

 ```properties
 sudo chmod u+x <file-name>
 ```

-Replace <File-name> with the name of the shell script you want to give permission to.
-For example :
+Example :

 ```properties
 sudo chmod u+x run.sh